Phillips 66 Partners (NYSE:PSXP) Price Target Raised to $39.00

-Phillips 66 Partners (NYSE:PSXP) had its target price hoisted by analysts at Barclays from $38.00 to $39.00 in a research note issued to investors on Wednesday, Stock Target Advisor reports.
-The firm currently has an “equal weight” rating on the oil and gas company’s stock.
-Barclays‘s price target would suggest a potential upside of 3.92% from the company’s current price.
+Phillips 66 Partners (NYSE:PSXP) had its target price increased by Barclays from $38.00 to $39.00 in a research note issued to investors on Wednesday morning, Stock Target Advisor reports.
+They currently have an equal weight rating on the oil and gas company’s stock.

-Other equities analysts have also issued reports about the company.
-Raymond James boosted their target price on Phillips 66 Partners from $36.00 to $41.00 and gave the stock an “outperform” rating in a research report on Wednesday, July 21st.
-TheStreet raised shares of Phillips 66 Partners from a “c+” rating to a “b” rating in a research report on Friday, September 3rd.
-Mizuho upped their target price on shares of Phillips 66 Partners from $34.00 to $41.00 and gave the company a “neutral” rating in a research note on Wednesday, June 9th.
-Zacks Investment Research upgraded shares of Phillips 66 Partners from a “hold” rating to a “buy” rating and set a $39.00 price target on the stock in a research note on Monday.
-Finally, Wells Fargo & Company upped their price objective on Phillips 66 Partners from $37.00 to $38.00 and gave the company an “equal weight” rating in a report on Thursday, June 24th.
-Five equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, Phillips 66 Partners currently has an average rating of “Hold” and a consensus target price of $36.63.
+Several other equities analysts also recently issued reports on the stock.
+Raymond James upped their price objective on shares of Phillips 66 Partners from $36.00 to $41.00 and gave the company an outperform rating in a research note on Wednesday, July 21st.
+Mizuho upped their target price on shares of Phillips 66 Partners from $34.00 to $41.00 and gave the company a neutral rating in a report on Wednesday, June 9th.
+Zacks Investment Research raised shares of Phillips 66 Partners from a hold rating to a buy rating and set a $39.00 target price for the company in a report on Monday, October 4th.
+TheStreet raised shares of Phillips 66 Partners from a c+ rating to a b rating in a report on Friday, September 3rd.
+Finally, Wells Fargo & Company upped their target price on shares of Phillips 66 Partners from $37.00 to $38.00 and gave the company an equal weight rating in a report on Thursday, June 24th.
+Five research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $36.63.

 Phillips 66 Partners Company Profile